cifren/OxPeckerDataBundle/Resources/doc/simpleConfig.md

   $etlProcesses[] = new SqlETLProcess(
         /*
          * If you use QueryBuilder or Query, you will give the name of the entity, however if you use SQL, you will have
-         * to get the name of the table of the entity via the EntityManager, like $this->getEntityManager()->getClassMetadata($entityName)->getTableName()
+         * to get the entity between %name%, automatically OxPecker will replace it by the tableName */
-         */
-        'SELECT s.price, s.cost, s.contribution, g.name FROM SalesPerWeek as s INNER JOIN SalGroup as g ON s.groupItemId = g.id',
+        'SELECT s.price, s.cost, s.contribution, g.name FROM %SalesPerWeek% as s INNER JOIN SalGroup as g ON s.groupItemId = g.id',
         'RptSalesPerWeekAndGroup',
         array('price', 'cost', 'contribution'), // same thing for all those lines array('dropOnInit' => false) //type by default regular table );